 Three Ways You Can Help Women This International Women's Day

 Happy International Women's Day to all who identify as women from us at SLV.Global!
 This day is particularly important to us, as the majority of our team are women and most of our volunteers too.
-Although we've come a long way, and even celebrated it being 100 years since some women got the vote this year.
-But we've still got a way to go, especially in some developing countries where women are still seen as a burden and given far less opportunities than men.
+We've come a long way, and even celebrated it being 100 years since some women got the vote this year!
+However, we've still got a way to go, especially in some developing countries where women are still seen as a burden and given far less opportunities than men.

 Here are a few things that we can do as women, and allies of women, to help make things a little easier for those of us who could use a helping hand.

 We're not talking cramps here, but the pain of having your period and not having the necessary sanitary products needed to simply be able to carry on with your day.
 This UNESCO report estimates that one in ten girls misses school during their period in Sub-Saharan Africa.
 Lack of access to pads, tampons and menstrual cups causes girls to miss our on their education and this should not be the case.

 How about closer to home?
 Sure thing!
 Organisations like the Trussell Trust, will happily take sanitary product donations at your local food bank.
 Or in the USA you can look into I Support the Girls, where you can donate not only hygiene products, but bras too.